-Why I didn’t run into problems is pretty simple: I was prepared.
-(Though I also think something else played a part for at least one of my accounts; more on that in a moment.)
+Why I didn’t run into problems is pretty simple: I had prepared.
+(Though I think something else played a part for at least one of my accounts; more on that in a moment.)
 But I can see how a lack of preparation can end up with accounts inaccessible until you return home.

-Let’s review exactly what I mean by “preparation”, and how you can avoid getting locked out of your Microsoft account when you hit the road.
+Let’s review exactly what I mean by “preparation” and how you can avoid getting locked out of your Microsoft account when you hit the road.
 I’ll also touch on why Microsoft takes these additional security steps.

 The most common question (after “how do I unlock it?”) is “Why does Microsoft do this?!”